The dimensions of a crack in the earth are all relative.

 And if you are too busy with your LMS or inbox zeroing or candy crushing or whatever you do online to slip down into and explore a crack in the internet, well too bad.
 You are missing out on the real bullion.

 That’s where you will find me, in the crevices of the internet.

-The post "The Vastness of the Internet is in its Tiny Weird Crevices" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2013/12/tiny-weird-crevices/) on December 6, 2013.
+The post "The Vastness of the Internet is in its Tiny Weird Crevices" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2013/12/tiny-weird-crevices/) on December 6, 2013.